anzwdev/al-code-outline/README.md

 ![Action images](resources/screen2-actionimages.gif)

+### Code completion

+Extension adds a few additional code completion providers that can be enabled or disabled using `alOutline.completionProviders` setting.
+These values can be used:
+  * `VariableNamesWithType` - suggests variable names together with data type (i.e. `SalesHeader: Record "Sales Header"`)
+	* `VariableNames` - the same as above but suggests variable names only (i.e. `SalesHeader`), when both entries are selected, `VariableNamesWithType` will be used
+	* `VariableDataTypes` - suggests data types based on variable name (i.e. `Record "Sales Header"` for `SalesHeaderBuffer` variable name)

 ### Custom editors

 Extension adds new custom editors for app.json, rulesets (*.ruleset.json) and AppSourceCop.json files.
 These editors are defined as "secondary" which means that developers have to right click on the file in the EXPLORER and choose "Open With..." option.
 It will display list of available editors for selected file.
 It is also possible to change default editor on this list.